microsoft/azure-pipelines-tasks/docs/migrateNode20.md

 ## Specify `minimumAgentVersion`

+If several handlers are specified in the `task.json` file, the highest one will be selected from handlers that are available on the certain agent.
+For example, if `Node10`, `Node16`, and `Node20_1` handlers are specified in the `task.json` file, and an old version of the agent (that is going to execute the task) has `Node` (version 6), `Node10`, and `Node16` handlers, then the `Node16` handler will be used.
+At the same time, the same agent will fail to execute the task if the `Node20_1` handler only is specified in the `task.json` file.
+Therefore you should specify `minimumAgentVersion`.

 `minimumAgentVersion` specified in the `task.json` file will trigger [an automatic upgrade](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#agent-version-and-upgrades) for agents less than the specified version.

 * [Agent version `2.144.0`](https://github.com/microsoft/azure-pipelines-agent/releases/tag/v2.144.0) is the first version that supports `Node10` handler.
 So set `minimumAgentVersion` at least to `2.144.0`.